edwardleonardo14/APUAssignment-SportAcademySystem/README.md

 As Part of APU Module, Python Programming (PYP), students is tasked to develop a System to be used for a Sports Academy.

-The assignment is done using entirely Python language.
+The assignment is done using entirely Python language, Using Visual Studio Code.
 There are limitations regarding how the assignment should be done.
 The limitations can be seen in the Assignment Requirements.pdf

 The data for the system is stored in the .txt file, as part of the limitations imposed for the assignment.